cloudflare/cloudflare-docs/products/waf/src/content/ddos-l7-mitigation/index.md

 order: 4
 ---

-# DDoS L7 Attack Mitigation
+# L7 DDoS Attack Mitigation

-Cloudflare provides protection against DDoS L7 attacks through several mitigation systems and rules.
+Cloudflare provides protection against layer 7 DDoS attacks through several mitigation systems and rules.
 The HTTP DDoS Managed Ruleset contains a subset of these rules.
 This Managed Ruleset is enabled by default for all customers, regardless of their Cloudflare plan, and provides protection against a broad range of DDoS attack vectors.

 ---